OctopusDeploy/blog/blog/2021-07/state-of-config-file-formats/index.md

 First known as Yet Another Markup Language, the official definition changed to express a data focus over a document focus.
 Created in 2001, YAML doesn't have a formal W3C specification.
 The latest YAML 1.2 specifications have been stable since 2009.

-Intended for defining configurations instead of as a data transport language, YAML is very human-readable.
+YAML is very human-readable, because it’s intended for defining configurations instead of as a data transport language.

 Although YAML looks different to JSON, YAML is a superset of JSON.
 As a superset of JSON, a valid YAML file can contain JSON.
 Additionally, JSON can transform into YAML as well.
-YAML itself can also contain JSON within its configuration files.
+YAML itself can also contain JSON in its configuration files.

 ### Advantages of YAML